qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 )
 ```

 <aside role="alert">Internal communication channels are <strong>never</strong> protected by an API key.
-It (internal gRPC) uses port 6335 by default if running in distributed mode.
-You must make sure this port is not publicly reachable and can only be used for node communication or bad things will happen.
-In Qdrant Cloud and the Qdrant Helm chart access to this is disabled by default.</aside>
+Internal gRPC uses port 6335 by default if running in distributed mode.
+You must ensure that this port is not publicly reachable and can only be used for node communication.
+By default, this setting is disabled for Qdrant Cloud and the Qdrant Helm chart.</aside>

 ## TLS